2014 Core Conference

-Dr. Rhodes is Director of the VALUE project [Valid Assessment of Learning in Undergraduate Education], a major component of the Liberal Education and America’s Promise, or LEAP initiative at AAC&U focused on enhancing the quality of student learning and its assessment through rubrics and e-portfolios.
-Previous to joining AAC&U, he spent thirty years as a professor and academic administrator at St. John’s University, the University of North Carolina at Charlotte, and Portland State University.
+Dr. Rhodes is director of the VALUE project [Valid Assessment of Learning in Undergraduate Education], a major component of the Liberal Education and America’s Promise, or LEAP initiative, at AAC&U focused on enhancing the quality of student learning and its assessment through rubrics and e-portfolios.
+Previous to joining AAC&U, he spent 30 years as a professor and academic administrator at St. John's University, the University of North Carolina at Charlotte, and Portland State University.
 He is the author or editor of four books and numerous articles on politics, public administration and assessment.

 Panelists: Elaine Brooks, English; Danielle Kellogg, Classics; Frans Albarillo, Library; Karl Steel, English

 Panelists: Miriam Deutch, Library; Jane Palmquist, Music; Steve Ovadia, LaGuardia Community College; Maura Smale, New York City College of Technology; Deimosa Webber-Bey, Library

 - "A Gen Ed Essential: Learning Communities and Student Success"

 Panelists: Sara Crosby, Director of First College Year Program; Marcia Babbitt, Former Chair, Department of English, Kingsborough Community College; Brett Branco, Earth and Environmental Sciences